TheCodingRocket/TheCodingRocket/README.md

-Here are some ideas to get you started:
+Here are some things about myself:

 - 🔭 I’m currently working on Web Develpment
 - 🌱 I’m currently learning Python